Book clubs in Leicestershire

 The Humans

-by Matt Haig | Buy this book
+by Matt Haig | Learn more and buy

 A unique and often funny perspective on what it means to be human, told through the eyes of an outsider trying to understand our emotions, relationships, and contradictions.
 It mixes philosophy, humour, and vulnerability in a way that makes you appreciate the small things in life.